profetia/pintos/doc/vm.md

 > textbook for an explanation of the necessary conditions for
 > deadlock.)

+The VM synchronization design uses a lock for each SPT entry.
+Whenever any operation is performed on a SPT entry, the corresponding lock is acquired.
+In these operations, the process may at most wait for the lock of the global frame table lock or the lock of the swap, which does not wait for any other locks.
+Since there is no `wait while holding` in the global frame table lock or the lock of the swap, there is no possibility of deadlock.

 > B6: A page fault in process P can cause another process Q's frame
 > to be evicted.
 How do you ensure that Q cannot access or modify
 > the page during the eviction process?
 How do you avoid a race
 > between P evicting Q's frame and Q faulting the page back in?

+When a page fault in process P causes another process Q's frame to be evicted, the lock in the corresponding SPT entry is acquired.
+Q's frame cannot be evicted until the lock is released, signaling the completion of Q's page fault handling.
+When Q faults the page back in, the lock is acquired again.
+Q cannot access or modify the page during the eviction process because the lock is held by P.

 > B7: Suppose a page fault in process P causes a page to be read from
 > the file system or swap.
 How do you ensure that a second process Q
 > cannot interfere by e.g. attempting to evict the frame while it is
 > still being read in?

+Similar to B6, when a page fault in process P causes a page to be read from the file system or swap, the lock in the corresponding SPT entry is acquired.
+Q cannot interfere by attempting to evict the frame while it is still being read in because the lock is held by P.

 > B8: Explain how you handle access to paged-out pages that occur
 > during system calls.
 Do you use page faults to bring in pages (as